camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 Before a template can be used in the Camunda Modeler it needs to be published once by clicking the “Publish” button in the upper right corner.
 If you like you can provide a name for the published version.
 In case you need to adjust your template later on, you can simply publish a new version of it.

-Learn more about <a target="_blank" href="https://docs.camunda.org/manual/latest/modeler/element-templates/">advanced configuration options of templates</a>.
+If you want to create templates for other elements you can learn more about <a target="_blank" href="https://docs.camunda.org/manual/latest/modeler/element-templates/">advanced configuration options of templates</a>.

 ## Modeling and executing a process